 There are over 15 million rides in a taxi or ride-shares in a day and many people use this while they are traveling as well as at home.
 You need to know these following valuable tips because it will make all the difference in your safety.
 Take a moment and imagine the following scenario:

 You are alone and traveling for work, and you need to take an Uber to get from your hotel to your dinner meeting.
-You schedule an Uber and the person pulls up and instantly you get a weird feeling from the way the guy looks and how he looks at you.
+The Uber driver pulls up and instantly you get a weird feeling from the way the guy looks at you.
 You get in the car and start driving and it seems like forever to get to the restaurant.
-All of a sudden, the guy pulls over to an underground parking garage.
-You ask, “What is going on!
-What are you doing!”
+All of a sudden, the driver pulls over to an underground parking garage.
+You ask, “What is going on?
+What are you doing?”
 The car door doesn’t open.
 You panic…

 What thoughts are going through your mind right now?